internet-innovation/internet-innovation.github.io/_pages/about.md

 title: Home
 permalink: /
 subtitle:
-description: The Internet Innovation Initiative aims to realize accessible, resilient, and sustainable Internet solutions that benefit all communities
+description: Developing tools and techniques for measuring Internet performance and connectivity at the University of Chicago
 nav: false

 profile: